 Because of the complexity of the Model 85, it is not possible to provide simple timing formulas which exactly express the processor operation.
+The timings and formulas provided in this section are an approximation to the Model 85 timings.
+Because of the complex interaction of the various areas of the Model 85, wide variations from the listed times can result.
+For example, specific programs evaluated to date have shown the time computed from the list to vary from the actual time by as much as 281⁄2 percent.

-The timings and formulas provided in this section are considered to be a reasonable approximation to the actual Model 85 timings.
-The information was arrived at by timing a sequence of each instruction until a repetitive timing pattern became evident; from this pattern, the average time was determined.
-For those instructions with a variable execution time, some particular execution time (usually one cycle) was chosen for performing this procedure and the resulting time then adjusted by including appropriate factors to account for the variation.
+The formulas were prepared by timing a sequence of each instruction until a repetitive pattern became evident; from this pattern, the average time was determined.
+Formulas for instructions with variable execution times were adjusted by including appropriate factors to account for the variations.